RasaHQ/rasa/README.md

 - Telegram
 - Twilio

-But you can also build assistants as:
+But you can also build assistants using:
 - Alexa Skills
 - Google Home Actions